Download Careers360 App

 X-Ray Technician: X-Ray technicians' work involves assisting, evaluating and managing patient care.
 They also work on operating machines and technology according to patient comfort.

 Radiology Nurse: Radiology nurses are responsible for providing care to patients before scanning and radiological procedures.
-They also help with changing their costumes at hospitals and using medical equipment in a proper way.
+They also help with changing their costumes at hospitals and using medical equipment properly.

 Top Recruiters